JasonFelgenhauer/photo-library/README.md

 ## Push history

 1. Add structure of the project.
-2. Adding the different views and the style
+2. Adding the different views and the style.
+3. Adding a form and a router.